 Our Preschool prepares children socially, emotionally and cognitively by using a play-based, emergent curriculum inspired by the Reggio Emilia philosophy.
 We embrace Process Art and use the Preschool Learning Foundations published by the California Dept. of Ed. in ongoing assessment to ensure that all children are prepared for the transition to elementary school.
-Class placement is by age as of 12/1 of the current year.
-Our school year mirrors the TUSD calendar as much as possible.
+Class placement is by age as of 9/1 of the current year.
+We are a school year program.
+Our school year mirrors the TUSD calendar as much as possible, starting mid-August and ending late in May.
 Children must be potty-trained, wearing underwear, able to take care of their own toileting needs.

 Seeds Class - 2 years old by 9/1 of current school year

 Our Seeds class is comprised of our youngest students.
 Children must be potty trained and able to attend to their own toileting needs.
 This class focuses on connection, social and emotional skills, and learning to work together as part of a preschool community.
 Fine & gross motor skills, literacy, the arts, number sense, developing empathy, and communication skills are all developed in this class.
 Emphasis is placed on developing self control, self help skills, patience and compassion.
 This classroom is centers based and includes include math/science, sensory, literacy, blocks/manipulatives, art, light table, dramatic play/housekeeping, music and more.
 This class is designed to build the solid first layer in the child's learning foundation.